Morgan Freeman Has Been Accused Of Sexual Harassment By Eight Women

 — CNN Breaking News (@cnnbrk) May 24, 2018

-And despite his age, most of the current accusations against Morgan Freeman are from the last ten years, and several of the accusers say the harassment was witnessed by one or more other persons.
+And despite his age, most of the current accusations against Morgan Freeman are from the last 10 years, and several of the accusers say the harassment was witnessed by one or more other persons.
 A production assistant says that in 2015 she worked on the set of the film Going In Style starring Morgan Freeman, Michael Caine, and Alan Arkin.

 She claims that Freeman would try to lift her skirt in order to figure out if she was wearing underwear.
 The woman says that Arkin witnessed the behavior she calls chronic and told him to stop.